openconnectivity/IOTivity-Lite-setup/Readme.md

 To build another port (e.g. OS):
 - uncomment out the listed port in the script, and comment out the default linux.

-To build clean edit the file and comment out the line with __make clean__.
+To have clean build edit the build.sh file and comment out the line: __make clean__.

-to build for cloud add on the command line CLOUD=1 e.g.: __sh build.sh CLOUD=1__
+To build a server that is cloud capable, add on the command line the compile directive: CLOUD=1 e.g.: __sh build.sh CLOUD=1__

 ## Run Code